spiderbaby/swgoh_2018_11_30/README.md

 I wrote this script because the https://www.wmich.edu/mus-theo/solfa-cipher/ website did not seem to work for me - it seems to ignore the integers - and it counts differently to newershadow's solution, using 4 instead of 0.
 I could see part of how newershadow got there but the disconnect was frustrating me.

 Besides, at the end of running this, you will end up with a neat little icon!

+Instructions:
+1. Download the input file from https://goo.gl/4HXR42 as "madness.jpg"
+2. Run this script in the same directory
+3. Pick up your sweet-ass new icon ("answer.png")